Author: Pim Dickson

 Winter veg

-Continue to harvest veg such as swede parsnips carrots winter brassicas Brussels sprouts leeks and artichokes.
-As beds become bare turn over the soil and add a thick layer of well-rotted manure or compost.
+Continue to harvest vegetable plants such as swedes, parsnips, carrots, winter brassicas, Brussels sprouts, leeks and artichokes.
+As beds become bare, turn over the soil and add a thick layer of well-rotted manure or compost.
 You should aim to get all of your winter digging done by the end of this month at the latest to give the mulch time to deteriorate and work into the soil.

-You’ll find most suppliers are already delivering stock to customers.
+By now, you’ll find that most suppliers are already delivering seed potatoes to customers.
 If you leave it too late you could run the risk of your chosen varieties being unavailable.
-Get them ordered now and you could be chitting your first earlies by the end of the month.
+Get them ordered now and you could be chitting your first early seed potatoes by the end of the month.

 Onions